bbauska/meta-react-basics/README.md

 </p>
 <!-- {width="6.0in" height="2.0984120734908136in"} -->

-It's important to know that every React app must contain at least one component, and it's called the root component.
+<p>It's important to know that every React app must contain at least one
+component, and it's called the root component.</p>

-This component is loaded using the import statement.
+<p>This component is loaded using the import statement.</p>

-You'll learn more about the import statement in React later.
+<p>You'll learn more about the import statement in React later.</p>

-For now, just know that it's used to import code needed for React to work, such as the import React and import React DOM statements.
+<p>For now, just know that it's used to import code needed for React to
+work, such as the import React and import React DOM statements.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ w1-s10-e. render syntax (39) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->